wilmer88/project-3-onthere/README.md

 #project3 onThere

-Is Skelton site for boxing fans where students and teacher share knowledge connecting them thrue youtube tech.
+Is Skelton site for boxing fans where students and teacher share knowledge connecting them thru youtube API.
-The idea is fan can visit learn from the best instructional vid from the best coaches all together free from the youtube site without needing to a single name learn the rightway.
+The idea is fan can visit learn from the best instructional vid from the best coaches all together free from the youtube site. also tried using Rapid Api to implement on Nutritional page for weight cutting.
-Major bugs are api headers need to be wraped in a function to limit to one objcet along with youtube api.
+Major bugs are api headers need to be wraped in a function to limit to one object.
+YouTube api was unsuccessfull.

-  Tech used for this project
+  ##Technologys used for this project
  react js
  node js
  bootstrap